Uniform description of the rigged configuration bijection: Background

 \subsection{Kirillov--Reshetikhin crystals}

 Let $U_q'(\g) = U_q([\g, \g])$ denote the quantum group of the derived subalgebra of $\g$.
-Denote the corresponding weight lattice by $P' = P / \delta$, and therefore, there is a linear dependence on the simple roots in $P'$.
+Denote the corresponding weight lattice by $P' = P / \ZZ \delta$, and therefore, there is a linear dependence relation on the simple roots in $P'$.
 As we will not be considering $U_q(\g)$-crystals in this paper, we will abuse notation and also denote the $U_q'(\g)$-weight lattice by $P$.
 If $B$ is a $U_q'(\g)$-crystal, then we say $b \in B$ is \defn{classically highest weight} if $e_a b = 0$ for all $a \in I_0$.

-We consider \defn{Kirillov--Reshetikhin (KR) crystals}, which are the conjectural crystal bases to an important class of finite-dimensional irreducible $U_q'(\g)$-modules known as \defn{Kirillov--Reshetikhin (KR) modules}~\cite{HKOTY99, HKOTT02}.
+\defn{Kirillov--Reshetikhin (KR) crystals} are the conjectural crystal bases corresponding to an important class of finite-dimensional irreducible $U_q'(\g)$-modules known as \defn{Kirillov--Reshetikhin (KR) modules}~\cite{HKOTY99,HKOTT02}.
 We denote a KR module and crystal by $W^{r,s}$ and $B^{r, s}$, respectively, where $r \in I_0$ and $s \in \ZZ_{>0}$.
-KR modules are classified by their Drinfel'd polynomials, and $W^{r,s}$ corresponds to the minimal affinization of $B(s\clfw_r)$~\cite{Chari95, Chari01, CP95II, CP95, CP96, CP96II, CP98}.
+KR modules are classified by their Drinfel'd polynomials, and $W^{r,s}$ corresponds to the minimal affinization of $B(s\clfw_r)$~\cite{Chari95,Chari01,CP95II,CP95,CP96,CP96II,CP98}.
 In~\cite{OS08}, it was shown that KR modules in all non-exceptional types admit crystal bases whose combinatorial structure is given in~\cite{FOS09}.
-For the exceptional types, this has been done in a few special cases~\cite{JS10, KKMMNN92, KMOY07, Yamane98}.
-Moreover, a uniform model for $B^{r,1}$ was given using quantum and projected level-zero LS paths~\cite{LNSSS14, LNSSS16, LNSSS14II, NS06II, NS08II, NS08}.
+For the exceptional types, this has been done in a few special cases~\cite{JS10,KKMMNN92,KMOY07,Yamane98}.
+Recently, existence was established in general for types $G_2^{(1)}$ and $D_4^{(3)}$ in~\cite{Naoi17}.
+Moreover, a uniform model for $B^{r,1}$ was given using quantum and projected level-zero LS paths~\cite{LNSSS14,LNSSS16,LNSSS14II,NS06II,NS08II,NS08}.